React vs Angular: Which Framework Should You Choose?

 Choose Angular when...

 Choose Angular when your organization values strict architectural conventions and your team has deep TypeScript expertise.
-Angular excels for complex enterprise forms with validation logic, projects requiring built-in dependency injection, and teams that prefer a single opinionated framework over assembling libraries.
+Angular is the stronger choice for complex enterprise forms with extensive validation logic, projects requiring built-in dependency injection, and teams that prefer working with a single opinionated framework rather than assembling individual libraries.
+The long-term support commitment from Google and the predictable semi-annual release cycle give enterprise organizations confidence in the platform continuity and upgrade predictability over multiple years.

 What is the verdict on React vs Angular?